dabbers/dab.bot/README.md

 Currently a work in progress.
 See the sample config for how to configure, then run tsc and then node bin/index.js to start the bot.
 You can see an example module in src/modules/.

 I'm currently planning on having most modules be an NPM package.
-So you can inclued modules just by including them in the package.json.
+So you can include modules just by including them in the package.json.
 You can still include local modules though.
+Module and command support are basically working.
+I still have some tests to run but things are looking good.

 # "Features"

 * Connect to IRC *done*
 * Connect to Discord *done*
 * Connect to Telegram *done*
-* Connect to Microsoft BotFramework
+* Connect to Microsoft BotFramework *Functional, probably buggy still*
 * Emits Messages *done*
 * Emits Join Messages
 * Emits Leave Messages (IRC will send quit and parts as same message)